thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 To add notification recipients, follow these steps:

- - Click the "Add recipients" button in the upper right corner of the Recipients window;
+ - Click the "Add recipients" button in the upper right corner of the Recipients tab;
  - In the new window, enter the name of the notification recipients;
  - Next, select one of the two types of recipients: platform users and Slack entities.
 Recipients group defines either a set of platform users or set of Slack entities;
  - From the "User filter" list, select who you want to send messages or notifications to;